 Students and teachers in a South Dakota school district found a way to study multiple ecosystems firsthand … all without leaving the classroom.

-With a $10,000 grant from America’s Farmers Grow Rural Education sponsored by the Monsanto Fund, a philanthropic arm of Bayer, a school in the Wolsey-Wessington School District created a biodome to enhance its students’ STEM education.
+With a $10,000 grant from America’s Farmers Grow Rural Education sponsored by the Bayer Fund, a school in the Wolsey-Wessington School District created a biodome to enhance its students’ STEM education.

 A Firsthand Ecosystem Experience

 This isn’t your average science project.
 Math and science students were involved in the three-dimensional biodome’s design, creation and assembly processes.
 This mini-biosphere, 3 feet by 5 feet in diameter, contained five ecosystems: forest, desert, grassland, mountain and aquatic.